What causes sore leg muscles?

 Can you have a leg massage if you’re pregnant?

-One of the symptoms of pregnancy can be swollen or sore legs, with feeling of pain, numbness, or tingling sensations.
+One of the symptoms of pregnancy can be swollen or sore legs, with feelings of pain, numbness, or tingling sensations.
 A leg massage is totally fine if you’re beyond your first trimester, although you should always speak with your doctor first, and consider booking a specialist Pregnancy Massage.